TVRI: Online services

 TVRI currently maintain two online services.
 TVRI Klik, launched in 2018, is the primarily online streaming service for all TVRI channels, as well as its regional stations.
 TVRI VoD is the network's video-on-demand service.
 Both services could be accessed from their dedicated Android and iOS apps as well as their website.

 Besides TVRI Klik, the channels and regional stations streaming service can also be found on the network's official website, YouTube, and other social media where available.

 TVRI has its own news portal on TVRINews.com.
 The portal, which is active as far as 2014, has undergone several changes since.

 Others

 TVRI has an educational center called Pusat Pendidikan dan Pelatihan TVRI (Pusdiklat TVRI, TVRI Educational and Training Center) which provides television skill training.

 TVRI also manages Studio Alam TVRI (literally "TVRI Natural Studio"), an outdoor studio in Sukmajaya, Depok, West Java.
-It is a green open space which is used for the production of several TVRI shows, and is also used as a recreational area.
+It is a green open space which is used for the production of several TVRI shows, and is also used as a recreational area for tourists.
+The studio complex was opened in 1987 as part of TVRI's Silver Jubilee.